ltephanysopez/ltephanysopez/README.md

 ---

 I'm a software developer, tech community organizer, and student of life.
-My interests are largely based at the intersection of equitable education via tech, developer advocacy, and product management.
+My interests are at the intersection of equitable education via tech, developer advocacy, and product management.
 </p>